Syed-Shahzaib-Hussain/Task-Adapter-Copy/_posts/2013-11-20-support-for-atlassian-jira-6.md

 categories:
 - atlassian jira
 ---
-<p>TaskAdapter 2.6 is verified to work with the latest&nbsp;Atlassian Jira 6.1.3.</p>
+<p>TaskAdapter 2.6 is verified to work with the latest&nbsp;Atlassian JIRA 6.1.3.</p>